shermdog/meraki-puppet-module/README.md

 ## Limitations

 ### meraki_vlan
-The Meraki API currently does not allow for the removal of `reservedIpRanges` and `fixedIpAssignments` once they have been set.
+The Meraki API currently does not allow for the removal of `fixedIpAssignments` once they have been set.
 Puppet will still try to remove them.

 ## Development